 "Our whole school is integrating the arts, thanks to the CETA program.
 The culture of our school is completely different because the arts are a regular part of instruction in classrooms on a continual basis.
 It has changed the way we define our school."

 - CETA Teacher

-Watch this video to learn more about our Changing Education Through the Arts program!
+Watch this video to learn more about our program:

 The Kennedy Center's Arts Integration Conference

-Additional support is provided by The Hearst Foundations, Laird Norton Family Foundation, Legg Mason Charitable Foundation, The Morris and Gwendolyn Cafritz Foundation and the U.S. Department of Education.
+Additional support is provided by Laird Norton Family Foundation, The Morris and Gwendolyn Cafritz Foundation and the U.S. Department of Education.

 Kennedy Center education and related artistic programming is made possible through the generosity of the National Committee for the Performing Arts.

 The content of this program may have been developed under a grant from the U.S. Department of Education, but does not necessarily represent the policy of the U.S. Department of Education.
 You should not assume endorsement by the federal government.